 Years ago, my sister made this cheesecake from Mrs. Field’s I Love Chocolate Cookbook.
 It was an unassuming paperback cookbook that I think she bought at a discount store.
 After tasting it for the first time, we were all hooked on this glorious cheesecake and all its white chocolate wonderfulness.
 It was, and still is, one of the best cheesecakes I’ve ever had!

-Everyone things it even beats the Cheesecake Factory’s White Chocolate Raspberry Truffle Cheesecake by a landslide.
+Everyone thinks it even beats out the Cheesecake Factory’s White Chocolate Raspberry Truffle Cheesecake by a landslide.
 It’s marvelously smooth, has a serious white chocolate presence, and the raspberry sauce takes it over the top!!
 I’ve made dozens of cheesecakes throughout my baking days, and this is the one that everyone wants and refers to as “THE” cheesecake, meaning “THE” best!!

 - Heavy cream